mikepfrank/dynamic/src/simulator/README.md

 This module defines a class for dynamic variables, which can step their own value forwards or backwards in time as needed by applying a time-derivative function.
-The core centered-difference leapfrog-style state-updating algorithm for time integration is here.
+The core centered-difference state-updating algorithm for time integration is here.

 ### 2.4.
 Derived dynamic functions module (`derivedDynamicFunction.py`).